 That said, it is important to remember that managing permanent messages involves a fair amount of network traffic.
-The messages must be sent to the replicas and the replicas must then acknowledge the message.
+The messages must be sent to the replicas and the replicas must acknowledge them.
 This represents a performance overhead that can be worsened by congested networks or outright outages.